Table of Contents Hide

 EIN has the same role for businesses as that of Social Security Number for any citizen.
 This will be used to hire as well as filing taxes.

 If you are hiring employees while remaining a sole proprietorship, then it can put you at considerable legal risk.
 For instance, your employees can sue you over something, and the legal proceeding won’t happen against the company but you directly, which will put your assets at risk.

 In addition, your employee’s fault may result in a scenario where your client may file a lawsuit, and again, you will be legally liable directly for any outcomes.
-If you change your business structure and choose a different type of business entity other than a sole proprietorship, then your business and personal assets will be separated, and any legal proceedings against the company won’t affect you directly.
+If you change your business structure and choose a different type of business entity other than a sole proprietorship, like the Limited Liability Company (commonly referred to as the LLC), then your business and personal assets will be separated, and any legal proceedings against the company won’t affect you directly.
 In addition, you will get to take advantage of many corporate benefits as well!

 Step 3: State Labor Department Registration